rod-montteiro/rod-montteiro/README.md

 ### Hello there 👋

-I have a Bachelor degree in Mechatronic Engineer and more than 10 years of experirence working with project for Oil and Gas (On-Shore and Off-Shore) and Turbo Machinery.
+I'm from Brazil but I currently live in Tallin - Estonia.

-Im from Brazil but I currently living in Tallim - Estonia.
+I have a bachelor's degree in Mechatronic Engineering and more than 10 years of experience working with projects for Oil and Gas (On-Shore and Off-Shore) and Turbo Machinery.

-In 2022, I decided to switch my carrear to the TI World.
+In 2022, I decided to switch my career to the TI World.

 I’m learning CSS, HTML and JavaScript.